JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 	https://sokannonser.dev.services.jtech.se/open/search?q=souschef&offset=0&limit=10

 You can also use the field occupation with the conceptId for the term souschef.
-Firstly look up the ID for souschef.
+First look up the ID for souschef.

 Request URL